 Once the vehicle is cleared and all issues involving the accident/incident are resolved (i.e., all information is gathered, emergency response personnel have left, etc.), the responder should either return home, return to normal duty, or escort the driver to testing.
 The responder should be familiar with LRGVDC's Drug & Alcohol Policy in case testing is required.
-In all cases, the Specialist II- Risk & Compliance must be contacted if drug testing is determined to be required.
+In all cases, the Program Specialist II- Risk & Compliance or Program Supervisor - Operations must be contacted if drug testing is determined to be required.